nasa/content-guide/_pages/our-approach/structure-the-content.md

 Below you’ll find a few characteristics of online readers as well as our recommendations on ways to keep them in mind when writing and editing.

-## Important information first
+## Readers scan when they can - Post your most important information at the top

-Online, users tend to scan text until they find the information they need.
+Online readers tend to scan text until they find the information they need.
 No matter how carefully you craft your content, most people will only read [25 percent of it](https://www.nngroup.com/articles/website-reading/).
 This statistic isn’t meant to dishearten; rather, we believe it underscores the importance of getting content right.

 Put the most important information in the first two paragraphs.
-That’s the section users are most likely to read.
+Those are the sections that your audience will most likely read.
 In journalism, this technique is called the “inverted pyramid.”

 ## Break up text